theochem/cookiecutter-python/README.md

 You will need to enable Travis-CI on your repo to have automated testing and builds.
 More instructions here: [https://docs.travis-ci.com/user/getting-started/]

+You must also modify setup.py to include the Cython sources and module names.

-After your project has been templated and configured, you may perform a release by tagging commits in the format `x.x.x[ab]x`, where `x`s are replaced with digits.
+After your project has been templated, you may perform a release by tagging commits in the format `x.x.x[ab]x`, where `x`s are replaced with digits.

 If you wish to perform an alpha or beta release, append the optional `a` or `b` and the digit.
 It will be tagged as such in anaconda cloud.